wp-plugins/wp-flickr-more-images/readme.txt

 = Plugin is not working =

 Please disable all plugins and check if shortcode plugin is working properly.
-Then you can enable all plugins one by one to find out which plugin is conflicting with plugin. and make sure you have the latest wordpress installed
+Then you can enable all plugins one by one to find out which plugin is conflicting with plugin. and make sure you have the latest wordpress installed and your themes support jQuery (have jQuery enabled)

+= i have some bug, where i can find you =

+for now you can post it on support link http://wordpress.org/support/plugin/wp-flickr-more-images

+= i have some idea for improvement =

+Great, any idea appreciated

 == Screenshots ==